tronbotix/PHP-TEMPLATE-HACK-V2/README.md

 ### hackbugz:

-Never trust any data and check every data you recieve!
+Never trust any data and check every data you receive!